jaskaransarkaria/enki-website/README.md

 The repo utilises Svelte testing library and vitest to unit test the components and uses Playwright for end-to-end testing, Playwright is coupled with a [mock-server](https://mock-server.com/).

-You may notice svelte ticks present across some of the tests, as reactive statements happen asynchronously we need to use the svelte lifecycle [tick](https://svelte.dev/tutorial/tick) to wait for the DOM to completely finish updating.
+You may notice a few svelte ticks present across some of the tests, as reactive statements happen asynchronously we need to use the svelte lifecycle [tick](https://svelte.dev/tutorial/tick) to wait for the DOM to completely finish updating.

 ## Site Images